And I'm the Queen of Sheba

 Tom Pauling as Stanley Photographer Shane Eecen, Creative Light Studios

-Marbles is a funny and moving drama that takes us under the skin of family life.
-Bit by bit it scrapes away at the veneers of sibling civility exposing the lengths some of us will go to in the name of love.
+Marbles is a funny and moving drama that takes us under the skin of a family’s struggle with Alzheimer’s and the dilemmas of euthanasia.
+Bit by bit, Marbles scrapes away at the veneers of sibling civility exposing the lengths some of us will go to in the name of love.

 Stanley, a highly successful autocratic businessman, ran his family with the same force of personality as he ran his business until the incapacitating creep of Alzheimer’s disease.
 Now with his patriarchal authority diminished he is dependent upon the full-time care of his eldest daughter.
 Beach walks and feather collecting have replaced boardroom manipulations and union battles.
 However Stanley still has his power over one thing; a promise he coerced from his three daughters several years ago.
 As his other two daughters arrive to celebrate his birthday, Stanley has a chance to extract their promise, but can he now control them?